 Traveling with a toddler

-Travelling with Max was an entirely different experience.
-Our luggage expanded to include a whole, moveable household of stuff, including a stroller, car seat, portable crib (affiliate link), two suitcases and a diaper bag.
+Traveling with Max was an entirely different experience.
+Our luggage expanded to include a whole, moveable household of stuff, including a stroller, car seat, portable crib, two suitcases, and a diaper bag.
 (To be fair, one suitcase was full of gifts, but it was still a lot of stuff!)

 Visiting with Friends

 Honestly, staying with a local is my favorite way to travel.
 Not because staying in someone’s spare room is free, but rather because it’s the best way to get a real in-depth experience with the local culture.
 Not only were we treated to great food, but we also got to check out all the sights and sounds with a built-in tour guide.

 Obviously, we spent quite a bit of time catching up and visiting with our friend in Istanbul.
 That was the whole point of the trip!
 We also were lucky enough to stay with his mother in Çeşme, in an apartment on the beach.
 And we spent several nights in hotels in Izmir and Selçuk.

 Here are a few notes about traveling in Turkey with a toddler:

 - We were in Turkey in early June.
 The weather was so hot, by our Irish standards, that Max broke out in a heat rash.
 So we had to refine our schedule for late nights and early mornings, with a long mid-day nap for all of us.